cerb/cerb.github.io/_packages/github-bot.md

 <img src="/assets/images/guides/github/plugin/cerb-and-github.png" class="screenshot">
 </div>

-# Configure the GitHub plugin
+# Configure the GitHub service

-If you haven't already, follow [these instructions](/guides/integrations/github/configure-plugin/) to install and configure the GitHub plugin, and add your first connected account.
+If you haven't already, follow [these instructions](/guides/integrations/github/) to configure the GitHub service and add your first connected account.

 # Import the package